 Font and Colors

-The TV channel has a few more visual identity signs, but these are basic ones.
-Moreover, after the redesign, the children’s TV network does not get rid of the logo completely – it transfers some of it to its departments and programs for use.
-The emphasis was on graphics in early versions, but then it was abandoned: it remained only in animated versions.
+The TV channel has a few more visual identity signs, but these are basic.
+Moreover, after the redesign, the children’s TV network does not completely remove the logo; it transfers some of it to its departments and programs for use.
+The emphasis was on graphics in early versions, but then it was abandoned; it remained only in animated versions.

 What was the original Nickelodeon logo?